Skip to content | Accessibility Information

 Previous Employment

-Senior Lecturer (and Programme Leader) on BA Hons Dance: Manchester Metropolitan University (2011 - 2019).
+Senior Lecturer and Joint Programme Leader: BA Hons Dance: Manchester Metropolitan University (2011 - 2019).

 External Examiner Roles

-I am the External Examiner for the BA Hons Dance and Creative Performance programme and the MA Creative Practice and Performance programme at The University of Wolverhampton.
+External Examiner for the BA Hons Dance and Creative Performance programme at The University of Wolverhampton (2019 - 2025).

 Research